allmonday/pydantic-resolve/README.md

 ## Introduction

-Building related data has always been a troublesome thing, whether through ORM or manually constructing it, especially when you need to build data that combines data from multiple kind of sources.
+Building related data has always been a troublesome thing, whether through ORM or manually constructing it, especially when you need to build data that combines data from multiple kind of sources. (and at the same time, avoid N+1 Queries)

+> GraphQL is a good idea, but you need to introduce a FRAMEWORK (strawberry, graphene..) to make it, it's too heavy, I don't want frontend's extra job to adapt to it, and... dataloader management is also annoying

 for example, if I want to provide a blog list with recent 10 comment, 5 edit histories and author info, however:
 - blogs and comments are stored in the DB